turri21/Senhor/README.md

 Updates: Tecmo (Audio fix, Framebuffer is back, Artifacts fix)

-Version number is the same with the old one (Silent update), but please replace it.
+Version number is the same with the old one (silent update), but please replace it.

 ____
 10/10/2024